Is Marvel's Cinematic Universe Decline an Indicator of the Superhero Genre's Falling Popularity?

 Reason Four: Series

-Starting with the fourth phase, series began to appear in the MCU — they existed before, but then their action took place somewhere in the background, not connecting with the events of the films in any way, and at most referring to them.
-Now, the projects have a direct relationship with the main films, and the old series have been declared non-canon.
-It's especially обидно for "Agents of S.H.I.E.L.D." — however, given what happened in the last season, it's easy to imagine that the events of this project were another separate universe, as in "Fantastic Four".
+Starting with the fourth phase, series began to appear in the MCU.
+They existed before, but then their action took place somewhere in the background, not connecting with the events of the films in any way, and at most referring to them.
+Now, the projects have a direct relationship with the main films, and the old series were declared non-canon.
+It's especially обидно for "Agents of S.H.I.E.L.D."—however, considering what happened in the last season, it's easy to imagine that the events of this project were another separate universe, as in "Fantastic Four".

-Now, although the series have received a direct connection with the films, the latter did not need them — each film itself explains its events, without requiring much knowledge of what happened in the series: Wanda and Strange themselves will explain what was in "WandaVision", and the fact that Falcon became Captain America is so obvious after Steve gave him the shield at the end of "Endgame" — even the appearance of "U.S. Agent" is not such a big omission, because they will tell about him in a couple of words in "Thunderbolts*".
+Now, although the series have a direct connection with the films, the latter did not need them.
+Each film itself explains its events, without requiring much knowledge of what happened in the series: Wanda and Strange themselves will explain what was in "WandaVision", and the fact that Falcon became Captain America is so obvious after Steve gave him the shield at the end of "Endgame"—even the appearance of "U.S. Agent" is not such a big omission, because they will tell about him in a couple of words in "Thunderbolts*".

-Yes, not all series are bad: "Hawkeye" and "Moon Knight" are good, "Ms. Marvel" can be watched once, and "Daredevil: Born Again" perfectly continues the project from Netflix.
-But everything else is either just bad, or leads to nothing, or is simply not needed.
-The only exception was "Loki", which single-handedly pulled the whole idea of the multiverse — literally explaining how everything works here and what is needed for.
+Yes, not all series are bad: "Hawkeye" and "Moon Knight" are good, "Ms. Marvel" is worth watching once, and "Daredevil: Born Again" excellently continues the project from Netflix.
+But everything else is either just bad, or leads nowhere, or is simply unnecessary.
+The only exception was "Loki," which single-handedly pulled the entire idea of the multiverse — literally explaining how everything works here and what is needed for.

 <br>